rostools/cog-flow-intro/index.md

 statement in the form of a question for the problem.
 :::

-When developing software in a collaborative setting, as we do, we believe it's important to implement an explicitly stated Git branching strategy.
+Since we develop software in a collaborative setting, we believe it's important to implement an explicitly stated Git branching strategy.
 This aligns with our [Guiding Principles](https://seedcase-project.org/design/software-architecture/introduction#guiding-principles).
 A clear and well-defined branching strategy enables consistency and efficiency, and, as a result, cleaner workflows across contributions with more time to focus on actual collaboration, problem-solving, and ensuring high quality work.

 There are several branching strategies available, each with its own set of advantages and disadvantages.
 Which strategy is the most suitable depends on the project, the team, and the organisation (as well as preferences).